Preston Lodge RFC: History

 The club formed in 1929–30 with Dr. Boyle as its first president and originates from the roots of Preston Lodge High School, formed in 1924.
 This connection is still going strong today.
 The club fields teams at every age group Primary 1–7, Secondary 1–3, under-16, under-18.
 As well as fielding two senior XV's.
 The Club has formed links over the years with United Pirates – a club in New Zealand and Balmy Beach rugby club in Toronto, Canada.
 This has allowed for the exchange of players and coaching techniques.

 A number of PLRFC players have played age group rugby for Scotland and gaining many caps for their country.
 The most recent and successful players to do this are Scott Murray and Allan Jacobsen, both played for Edinburgh and Scotland.

 Preston Lodge RFC Defeated Dalziel RFC To Win The SHE Bowl At Murrayfield in May 2008.

-PL recorded an amazing season in 2013–14, winning the East Regional Division 1 Championship remaining unbeaten throughout the whole league, winning 18 out of 18 games.
-They are back with a bang in 2021 with a young exuberant squad.
+In the 2013-2014 season, PL went undefeated, winning 18 out of 18 games, culminating in them winning the East Regional Division 1 Championship.

 In 2014–15 PL gained promotion for the third season running, finishing 2nd in BT National League Three and gaining automatic promotion to BT National League Two for the 2015–16 season.